radius-project/docs/docs/content/getting-started/_index.md

 After you launching your codespace or dev container, navigate into your desired sample application directory and run `rad app deploy` to see Radius in action.

+## Deploy a Kubernetes cluster

+Project Radius currently supports deploying applications to Kubernetes environments.
+Visit the [supported clusters guide]({{< ref "kubernetes#supported-clusters" >}}) to deploy a new cluster.

 ## Create a Radius environment

 A Radius environment is where you will deploy your applications.
 Easily deploy a new environment with the [`rad env init`]({{< ref rad_env_init >}}) command: